Wambaforestin/gitHub_actionTest/README.md

 ---
-## f you’re interested in learning more about GitHub actions, you can check out these courses on LinkedIn Learning:
+## if you’re interested in learning more about GitHub actions, you can check out these courses on LinkedIn Learning:
 - [The Future in Tech Page](https://go.raybo.org/tfit)
 - [Episode Guide](https://go.raybo.org/tfit-episodes)
 - [YouTube Playlist](https://go.raybo.org/tfit-youtube)